Germany country profile - Overview

 Germany rebounded to become the continent's economic giant, and a prime mover of European cooperation.
 With the end of the Cold War, the two parts of the country were once again united, although the economy of the former east continues to lag behind that of the former west.

-Germany's economic success since World War II is to a large extent built on its potent export industries, fiscal discipline and consensus-driven industrial relations and welfare policies.
+Germany's economic success since World War Two is to a large extent built on its potent export industries, fiscal discipline and consensus-driven industrial relations and welfare policies.
 It is particularly famed for its high-quality and high-tech goods.

 Germany's export-dependent economy was initially hit hard by the global financial crisis of 2008-9, which triggered the worst recession since 1949.
 But by 2010, its exports had helped the country to rebound more robustly than most other EU members.